THE QROOI STAKES PROGRAM

 Where stakes require nomination and/or sustaining payments, payments MUST be submitted by the required deadline to the offices of the QROOI, Attention Stakes Coordinator.
 Applications sent by mail will be received after the deadline if postmarked with the deadline date.
 Any applications received by mail that have no postmark or have an unreadable postmark on the envelope will only be accepted until the deadline date.
 It is suggested that post-dated cheques for all sustaining payments be sent with the nomination.
 Upon notification to the Stakes Coordinator that a horse is being withdrawn, all cheques covering future payments will be returned to the nominee.
 Cheques MUST have the horse’s name and race entered, shown on it.
 All payments must be in Canadian Funds.

 The $50 Nomination Fee for Overnight Stakes is non-refundable.
-If a horse enters and does not get in, the $500 Entry Fee will be refunded.

 2. Withdrawal from Program

 Withdrawal from a Stakes race must be done by midnight of the payment due date, verbally and confirmed in writing to the Stakes Coordinator.
 A stop payment of a cheque used to nominate or enter a horse into the Stakes Program will not constitute withdrawal from the Stakes Program.

 Late penalties must be paid when the nomination date is missed or a second sustaining payment is missed.
 If a sustaining payment is missed, the horse will become removed from the race.
 The horse can be reinstated by paying triple the amount of the missed payment prior to the due date of the next payment.
 A returned cheque will be treated the same as a missed payment, with the exception where if a letter of explanation is supplied from the bank, indicating bank error rather than non-sufficient funds as the reason.